viuinsight/google-sheet-s3/README.md

 ## Why?

 ### Use case

-"I want to display simple, structured, spreadsheet-like, publicly accessible data on a website (possibly with thousands of simultaneous visitors) that is easily updatable (possibly by multiple people at once) without the overhead and time of coding, deploying, and maintaining a full-blown web application."
+"I want to manage simple, structured, data in an easily updatable way (possibly by multiple people at once) that can be published for use by other systems without the overhead and time of coding, deploying, and maintaining a full-blown web application."

 ### Examples

-Staff directory list, restaurant menu items listing, sports team standings page, [live blog](https://github.com/liddiard/react-live-blog/).
+Staff directory list, restaurant menu items listing, sports team standings page, etc.

 ## Why not [alternative]?